docarray/notes/README.md

+This repository contains all kinds of written material from and about DocArray and the DocArray Technical Steering Committee.

+For now this is mainly two things:

+- v2 rewrite blog posts
-# notes
+- Public meeting notes
-Notes and blog posts from DocArray and the TSC